Development Studies

 This area of study is administered by the following Nexus track chairs:

-Ayca Zayim, Assistant Professor of Sociology
+Ayca Zayim, Associate Professor of Sociology

 Requirements for the Nexus